Bilingual Immersion Programme

 Our bilingual programme immerses our Year 1 students in the Mandarin language as much as possible during the school day, thereby ensuring they can use the language naturally while working and playing with their friends.
 Through this, students build a solid language foundation before transitioning to a 50:50 Mandarin-English classroom model from Year 2 to 6.
 This structure ensures a high level of proficiency in both languages when they graduate at the end of Year 6.

 The number of hours dedicated to Mandarin in our Bilingual Immersion Programme is a lot more than the Mainstream Programme.
-Children in the Mainstream Programme get 2.5 hours (in Year 1) and 3 hours (in Year 2 to 6) of additional language (either Mandarin, Japanese, Hindi or EAL) time.
+Children in the Mainstream Programme get 2.5 hours (in Year 1) and 3 hours (in Year 2 to 6) of additional language (either Mandarin, Japanese, Hindi or EAL) time per week.
 They will also have an English-speaking homeroom teacher in Year 1 to Year 6 and have all their specialist subjects taught in English.

 Overview of Bilingual Immersion Programme